Saikrishna1876/haven-project/README.md

    - Each entry includes a timestamp and IP address for security monitoring.

 6. **Logout**
-   - Click your profile avatar in the top‑right corner and select **Logout**.
+   - Click your profile avatar in the bottom-left corner and select **Logout**.

 These steps cover the core interactions a user will perform on the Haven platform.